Scion tC: 2011–2013

-The replacement model debuted at the April 2010 New York Auto Show, and appeared in U.S. dealerships in October 2010.
+The replacement model debuted at the April 2010 New York International Auto Show, and appeared in U.S. dealerships in October 2010.
 It received a performance bump; with the new engine being carried over from the Toyota Camry being a 2.5 liter I4 2AR-FE engine producing 180 hp and 174 lbft.
 Like the first generation, the chassis remained a variant of the Toyota Avensis, the model using the third generation chassis.
 Visually, the second generation is a toned-down variant of the Scion Fuse concept, featuring a similar rear quarter-panel window line to the concept but with xB-styled blacked-out A-pillars.
 The headlights, taillights and grille received a makeover to make the car seem more muscular and angular.
 It continued to receive very high safety marks, an all-glass roof, roomy interior, and a hatchback design.
 Other changes included a wider track, standard 18 in wheels, larger brake discs, a more powerful engine, a six-speed transmission, and a performance-tuned electric power steering system.
 The Scion tC now comes standard with Vehicle Stability Control.
-A TRD Supercharger was originally offered for the car as well as a special body kit by FiveAxis but both have since been discontinued.
+A TRD supercharger was originally offered for the car, as well as a special body kit by FiveAxis, but both have since been discontinued.
 The tC remained popular in the tuner market, with many aftermarket performance upgrades still being available.
-This model is available in the videogame Forza Motorsport 5 featuring the body kit.

 Toyota Zelas

-At the 2010 Abu Dhabi Motor Show, the Scion tC was introduced for sale in the Middle East under the Toyota Zelas nameplate, with an aggressive body kit not featured on the Scion tC.
+At the 2010 Abu Dhabi Motor Show, the Scion tC was introduced under the Toyota Zelas nameplate.
+It later went on sale in the Middle East, with an aggressive body kit not featured on the Scion tC.